pvnotpv/bonding-curve-plotter/README.md

 xOry = 1, when swapping token y for token x xOry = 0, when swapping token x for token y

+tests.py dumps the current state of the curve to a json file.

+Running ```graph.py scale``` will take the current state from state.json and plots the graph.

+The graph.py accepts a scale variable that is used to scale the graph...
+Since there can be a lots of scenarios...
+I really have no idea how to do it programaticallly but this way gives you a lot of control of the plotted graph , you can make it look beautiful tbh.

+Use cases and different scenarios explained in my blog post: